 Inherited IRAs and retirement accounts

-A major exception to the general rule that inheritances are not subject to the income tax—and one that is taking on more and more importance—is that money in traditional IRAs, employer-sponsored retirement plans including 401(k)s and 403(b)s, and annuities is treated as income in respect of a decedent, and therefore taxed to the heir.
+A major exception to the general rule that inheritances are not subject to the income tax—and one that is taking on more and more importance—is the money in traditional IRAs, employer-sponsored retirement plans including 401(k)s and 403(b)s, and annuities that is treated as income in respect of a decedent, and therefore taxed to the heir.

 An important exception to this major exception covers Roth IRAs and Roth 401(k)s.
 No taxes are due on inherited Roth distributions as long as the account had been open at least five years at the time of the owner’s death.
 If the original owner dies before the five-year period has elapsed, you can satisfy the holding period by rolling the account over into an inherited Roth IRA and waiting until the holding period has passed.

 An important change took effect in 2007 that allows non-spouse beneficiaries who inherit a 401(k) to roll over that money into an inherited IRA, enabling them to spread out their distributions and associated tax bills over their lifetimes, just as spouses have always been able to do.
 Traditional 401(k)s and similar tax-deferred employer-sponsored retirement plans can be rolled over into traditional inherited IRAs.
 A beneficiary of a Roth 401(k) can roll over the funds into an inherited Roth IRA.
-Although Roth IRAs have no mandatory distribution requirements for the original owners, heirs must either withdraw all funds within five years of the original owner’s death or take annual minimum withdrawals over their lifetimes.

 U.S. Savings Bonds